Looking for a New Job – Here’s 3 Places You Should Start

 How you lay out your credentials and past work is critical to reeling in interest from potential employers, and these days, that doesn’t always mean dusting off the ol’ resume.
-Creating or updating a website that showcases your past work, writing samples, or creative passion projects can be just as (if not more) important than outlining your experience on paper.
-Adding in a video reel as an introduction to who you are as a personal work brand is also a great way to impress.
+Creating or updating a website that showcases your past work, writing samples, or creative passion projects can be just as important as outlining your experience on paper.
+Adding in a video reel as an introduction to who you are as a personal work brand is also a great way to impress when looking for a new job.

 Mobile apps such as pepelwerk also allow you to create a personal work profile that showcases your portfolio, work experience, and work arrangement preferences and will directly match you to employers that align with your career goals.
 Keeping these profiles up-to-date will help catch the eye of employers who are already seeking talent with some or many of your existing skills.